Carl-Friedrich Freiherr von Langen: Early life

+Equestrian career

-In 1928 he and his horse Draufgänger won the gold medal in the individual dressage event as well as in the team dressage competition.
+Langen began a sporting career in horsemanship in 1920.
+In 1921, he won 26 show jumping competitions, came in second 20 times, and third 44 times.
+In 1922, Langen competed abroad for the first time in Malmö, Sweden but was unsuccessful.
+The following year, he won five times in Malmö.
+In 1924, he competed in Italy, winning a show jumping competition against 102 competitors.
+At the 1928 Summer Olympics in Amsterdam, the first post-war Olympic games in which Germany participated, Langen and his horse Draufgänger won the gold medal in the individual dressage event as well as in the team dressage competition.
 He also participated with his horse Falkner in the individual jumping competition and finished 28th.
 As member of the German jumping team they finished seventh in the team jumping event.